The Little Wheedlers

 The Little Wheedlers (or Les petits câlins) is a French comedy film directed by Jean-Marie Poiré.

 Plot

-The story of three Parisian friends who live in the same dwelling.
+The Little Wheedlers tells the story of three Parisian friends who live in the same dwelling.
 The first (Sylvie) is Salesmen clothing market, the second (Corinne) works in a university restaurant and the third (Sophie) is unemployed.
 The latter moves large displacement motorcycle.